How often should you go for health screenings?

 Is there a test that screens for various types of cancer?

-Meanwhile, LucenceINSIGHT Plus screens for an additional 38 cancers, including two types of leukemia as well as a common age-related bone marrow phenomenon associated with an increased risk of developing cardiovascular disease and hematologic cancers.
+The most comprehensive of the LucenceINSIGHT tests- LucenceINSIGHT 50, screens for 50 cancers, including two types of leukemia as well as a common age-related bone marrow phenomenon associated with an increased risk of developing cardiovascular disease and hematologic cancers.

 Where to go for health screening